PaloAltoNetworks/cortex-dashboards/CONTRIBUTING.md

 ---
 ### Create a Dashboard Screenshot
-- Take a screen shot of your dashbord and name it dashboard.png
+- Take a screen shot of your dashboard and name it dashboard.png

 > [!NOTE]
-> Ensure that the screenshot of your dashboard captures only the dashbord and not the entire browser window.
+> Ensure that the screenshot of your dashboard captures only the dashboard and not the entire browser window.
 It is recommended to collapse the left sidebar to maximize the dashboard.

 > [!TIP]
 > For large dashboards with lots of widgets and information use your browser zoom to increase the size of what is captured in the screenshot.